smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Setting the Navigation Destination/index.md

 const result = response.getResultCode();
 if (result === SDL.rpc.enums.Result.SUCCESS) {
-    // SendLocation was successfully sent.
+    // `SendLocation` was successfully sent
 } else if (result === SDL.rpc.enums.Result.INVALID_DATA) {
-    // The request you sent contains invalid data and was rejected.
-} else if (result === SDL.rpc.enums.Result.DISALLOWED) {
+    // `SendLocation` was rejected.
+The request contained invalid data } else if (result === SDL.rpc.enums.Result.DISALLOWED) {
-    // Your app does not have permission to use SendLocation.
+    // Your app is not allowed to use `SendLocation`
 }
 ```
 !@